hotohoto/study-notes/ml/dall-e-2.md

 - How to evaluate CLIP
 - how text is preprocessed
-  - huggingface is used... where is the code it is used? 🤔
+  - huggingface is used... where is the code? 🤔
   - where is the language model such as GPT3... is it in the CLIP ?
 - Do we need zenml?
   - https://colab.research.google.com/github/zenml-io/zenml/blob/main/examples/quickstart/notebooks/quickstart.ipynb